-Ambassadors is a new level of youth ministry designed to equip leaders with resources to train a new generation of youths to be the hands, feet, and voice of Jesus in their local churches and communities.
+Ambassadors is a new level of youth ministry designed to equip you to be the best that you can be and to be part of a new generation of youth that will take on the challenge to be the hands, feet, and voice of Jesus in your local church and community.

 An ambassador generally represents a country or a cause.
 A Christian ambassador is a representative of another kind; they represent the values, principles, culture, and laws of the kingdom of God.
-They stand for the character and purpose of the King of this kingdom-Jesus Christ.
-Himself.
+They stand for the character and purpose of the King of this kingdom-Jesus Christ, Himself.